Industry Guide

 For banks that want to overcome the obstacles to their digital transformation, consider taking the following steps:

 1. Assess the current digital state: Identify the gap between the current state and desired outcomes.
 This requires a comprehensive analysis of existing digital infrastructure and an evaluation of the level of digital adoption among employees and customers.
-A SWOT analysis to identify strengths, weaknesses, opportunities, and threats can provide a clear picture of where the bank stands, and which changes need to be made.
+A SWOT analysis to identify strengths, weaknesses, opportunities, and threats can provide a clear picture of where the bank stands and which changes need to be made.

 2. Considering national and regional nuances: Banks must consider specific regulatory, infrastructural, and cultural factors in each market they operate in.
 This involves reviewing local regulations and compliance requirements, assessing the technological infrastructure and talent pool, and considering socioeconomic and cultural factors that might influence the adoption and usage of digital tools.

 3. Support company culture and employee adoption: Banks should develop training programs to educate employees about new digital tools and processes, establish support systems to facilitate smooth adoption, and foster a culture that embraces change and innovation.
-Ensuring that employees are well-prepared and supportive of the digital transformation efforts is key to its success.
+Ensuring that employees are well prepared and supportive of the digital transformation efforts is key to its success.

 4. Leverage data and partnerships: Banks should utilize traditional and alternative data sources, plus form strategic partnerships that boost the impact of digital transformation.
 This process involves exploring various datasets that provide more personalized consumer information to generate new product offerings.
-Working with technology firms and non-financial industries to enhance customer acquisition and retention.
+Working with technology firms and non-financial industries enhances customer acquisition and retention.

 5. Aligning technology with business processes: Banks should ensure that technological needs sync with business processes and project scope.
 This may require a thorough analysis of current business processes, aligning technological implementations with business requirements, and maintaining focus on project scope to avoid scope creep.